doctorfree/Asciiville/README.md

 * Install the latest Debian or RPM format installation package from the [Asciiville Releases](https://github.com/doctorfree/Asciiville/releases) page
 * Run the `ascinit` command (must be done as your normal user, no need for `sudo`)
+* Initialize the command line Twitter client by invoking the `rainbowstream` command and authorizing the app to access your Twitter account
+* Execute the `asciiville` command in interactive menu mode by running `asciiville -i`
 * See the [online asciiville man page](https://github.com/doctorfree/Asciiville/wiki/asciiville.1) or `man asciiville` for different ways to invoke the `asciiville` command

 ## Requirements